 As Inventors, we will be creating a moving structure.
 We will use our knowledge of structures and mechanisms to construct a moving ferris wheel.

 We will be alternating between Art and DT learning every half-term.

 We follow the Kirklees Agreed Syllabus in R.E.

-This half term our R.E. unit of learning is 'How we can make good choices.'
+This half term our R.E. unit of learning is 'How is new life welcomed?'

 As Musicians, we follow the Charanga music scheme and learn how to find the pulse of a song.
 We do lots of singing and play along to the music.